 The Employee Rights Advocacy Scholarship Program is a project of The Employee Rights Advocacy Institute For Law & Policy (The Institute), NELA’s public interest organization.
 NELA and The Institute are committed to ensuring that NELA’s nationally renowned continuing legal education programs are accessible to those who would otherwise not be able to attend without financial assistance.
 In this regard, we encourage applications for full or partial scholarships from legal services, public interest, and private lawyers who represent workers.
-Based on financial need, scholarship awards will cover the cost of the Convention registration fee, hotel expenses (room and tax for a maximum two-night stay), and/or transportation.
+Based on financial need, scholarship awards will cover the cost of the Convention registration fee, hotel expenses (room and tax for a maximum three-night stay), and/or transportation.

 To apply for a scholarship, send a letter on your employer’s letterhead describing:

 - the nature of your legal practice or the legal services you provide,

 - the need for financial assistance,

 - how the Convention relates to your practice and/or the clients you serve, and